shoaib-zaheer/diy-wiki/README.md

 What you need to do to complete this assignment is write the 5 routes described in the `./wiki-server/server.js' file.
 You'll know your work is finished when you can use every button, link, and page in your frontend!

-We recommend always keeping the live demo open as you develop to be sure you keep the final product in mind.
+We recommend always keeping the live demo running in a separate tab as you develop to be sure you keep the final product in mind.
 You can find the link in a pinned message on your class' Slack channel.

 ### Get an Existing Page